-On August 22, 2012, Advantage announced that it had engaged RBC Capital Markets to market for sale all of the Corporation's non-core assets, being all corporate assets excluding Advantage's core Glacier Montney natural gas asset and its common shares of Longview.
-The non-core assets produced a total of approximately 6,350 boe/d (80% gas and 20% oil and NGL) during 2012 and had 27.8 MMboe of proved plus probable reserves as at December 31, 2012.
-Advantage completed two non-core asset dispositions during the third quarter of 2012 for net cash proceeds of \$10.9 million and a third non-core asset disposition during the fourth quarter of 2012 for net cash proceeds of \$3.0 million (collectively, the "2012 Non-Core Asset Dispositions").
+On August 22, 2012, Advantage announced that it had engaged RBC Capital Markets ("RBC") to market for sale all of the Corporation's non-core assets, being all corporate assets excluding Advantage's core Glacier Montney natural gas asset and its common shares of Longview.
+Advantage completed two non-core asset dispositions during the third quarter of 2012 for net cash proceeds of \$10.9 million, a third non-core asset disposition during the fourth quarter of 2012 for net cash proceeds of \$3.0 million, and a fourth non-core asset disposition in the first quarter of 2013 for net cash proceeds of \$13.9 million.